Skip to content ↓

 9.5 Smoking & vaping

 Co-op Academy Walkden operates a strict no smoking policy.
 This includes vaping and covers the school buildings and grounds, as well as on the way to and from school while wearing school uniform.
 Therefore, any items relating to smoking or vaping are prohibited.
+Any pupil involved in an incident of smoking or vaping will be issued a C3 and suspension will be considered.

 9.6 Aerosols